Nat of All Trades: Bowser Shows of Her All-Around Game in Helping Keystone to a Hard-Fought Sweep of A-C Valley

 Exley also had nine kills for Keystone, which improved to 10-1.
 Kennedy Kaye and Cameron Peters combined for 28 digs.

-Ruckdeschel had 10 kills and 10 digs, Mackenzie Parks five kills and 16 digs, Bella Ielase three kills and 10 digs and Jenna Stefanacci 15 assists for A-C Valley.
+Ruckdeschel had 10 kills and 10 digs, Mackenzie Parks had five kills and 16 digs, Bella Ielase had three kills and 10 digs, and Jenna Stefanacci had 15 assists for A-C Valley.

 It was another strong match for Ruckdeschel, who has elevated her game in the middle as a senior.